How to store oil, design standards for tanks and containers, where to locate and how to protect them, and capacity of

 Bunds constructed from masonry and concrete are likely to need a rendering or coating on the internal surfaces of the base and walls to make them impermeable.

-The Construction Research and Information Association has published advice on how to construct bunds that meet these requirements.
+The Construction Research and Information Association (CIRIA) has published advice on how to construct bunds that meet these requirements.

 Fixed tanks: additional requirements

 Fixed tanks must be bunded – you cannot use a drip tray for them.

 Sight gauges must:

 - have a bracket or brackets along the length of the sight gauge tube that fix the tube to the tank so the sight gauge tube cannot be knocked over

 - be fitted with a valve that closes automatically when the gauge is not in use

 Fill pipes, draw-off pipes and overflow pipes must be positioned in a location that minimises the risk of damage by impact, for example away from driveways, tanker turning circles and fork lift truck routes.

 Or you must make sure they will not be damaged by any impact, for example placing barriers or bollards around them.

 Any pipework above the ground must be properly supported, for example by a bracket connected to the nearest wall.